-Adjusting Cabinet Coolers
+Adjusting The Cabinet Cooler

-A cabinet cooler maintains an appropriate temperature for all components inside an enclosure.
+The touch screen enclosure cooler maintains an appropriate temperature for all the machine PC.
 The cooler activates when a thermostat located inside the enclosure indicates that the interior of the enclosure is above a set point.
 The set point can be adjusted using the dial on the thermostat.